Memories of Members by John Wade.

 Allan Fawcett, from Barnoldswick.
 A very larger than life character and a leading official throughout most of the Counties days.
 Its incalculable how many depots etc he got us round with his silver tongue and charm.
 A very regular attender on trips and an official for most of the duration of the Counties.
 It was he who introduced the Counties to B&J Travel who would play a major role in providing coaches for our trips.
-Sadly passed away in 2020.
+Passed away in 2020.

 Chris Carpenter,"Road Runner", (so christened by Allan Fawcett), as Chris invariably volunteered to go and get the numbers if it was a look out of the coach window to view a line of locos for the rest of us.
 Now retired from the Big railway, where he was a driver at Longsight and living in Greater Manchester where he has lived for most of his life.

 Jeff Platts, another quiet lad but attended numerous trips.
 He reputedly lived in inner Manchester.
 Rumour has it that he progressed through the ranks of the Railway and ended with a high profile job.
 Probably retired now.